scalabli/reperio/README.md

 [![Logo](https://raw.githubusercontent.com/secretum-inc/reperio/main/images/reperio.png)](https://github.com/secretum-inc/reperio)
 **Reperio** *[rɛˈpɛrioː]* is a Latin word, which means to bring forth/obtain.

-Reperio uses dark majic to host a phony website that requests your location.
+:information_source: Reperio uses dark majic to host a phony website that requests your location.
 If the target allows it, you can get :

 * Device Model
 * Operating System